A Q&A about the Making of the 'Tsarina' Series with 'BBC History REVEALED'

 Catherine’s life may seem like a milestone in female empowerment, and whilst she matured, change might be too big a word.
 Her world of ever shifting circumstances bore too many threats for her not to have been hard headed and steadfast from the beginning on.
 For all its apparent splendour, her life was as incalculable as any Russian’s.
 Nowhere the wheel of fortune spins faster, and with more fanciful ferocity.
 From the moment she relied on her own wits for survival, she pushed herself relentlessly: constantly pregnant, yet accompanying Peter the Great into the fields of the Great Northern War, and on his travels in Russia, Europe, and Central Asia.
 She displayed courage and prudence, next to maintaining a forgiving nature: those traits never changed.
 A contemporary wrote: ‘She wasn’t beautiful, but as warm as an animal,’ describing her innate indomitable spirit, as much as about her smouldering sex-appeal.

-What was the most surprising thing you learned from your research?
+What was the most surprising thing you learned?

 Researching and writing ‘Tsarina’ made me contemplate the female condition.
 People speak of the 'good old days', longing for more social cohesion and the comfort of limited horizons, yet for normal women those were frankly terrible days.
 No education, early marriage, annual childbirth - which was a gamble of life and death -, no privacy, no horizons.
 Life was marginally better for high-born women.
 The Petrine laws of inheritance changed this - as often, war was a harbinger of progress.
 If all men are in battle, women have to run the trade.
 If sons stay in the field, unmarried daughters ought to inherit.
 So, while equality brings its own challenges, I do prefer to live today.
 The choices we have are a tremendous luxury and a true achievement.

-What one thing would you like readers to take away from your book?
+What would you like readers to take away from your book?

 The French Sociologist Pierre Bourdieu coined the immortal phrase: ‘Plus ça change, plus ça reste pareil.
 That is the case for Russia, too: What surprises us today was already present in the nation’s social make-up back then.
 Winston Churchill said: ‘Russia is once more a riddle, wrapped in a mystery, inside an enigma’.
 Putin is a quasi-absolute ruler – a Tsar - of Russia.
 If ‘Tsarina’, who observes her adopted home-country with the keen eyes of a foreigner, helps a reader t understand the Russian soul further and inspires him to learn more about this mighty country, I am delighted.
 I perceive the novel as a piece of literary diplomacy!
 Catherine overcomes a fate raging against her.
 Her ascent bears testimony of the strength of human nature and the will to survive.
 When looking at her portraits today, people might struggle to see her appeal – that, too, is a very modern message.
 You can succeed without adhering to any norms, let alone beauty ideals.

-Why did you choose to write 'Tsarina' in the form of a novel rather than as a work of non-fiction?
+Why did you choose to write 'Tsarina' in the form of a novel?